Agricultural biodiversity is threatened.

 Lessons in the Importance of Diversification

-And for those Canadians and others that somehow missed the lesson on the need for diversification that the mountain pine beetles have provided, spruce budworms or Douglas-fir bark beetles may soon be providing a refresher course.
+And for those that somehow missed the lesson on the need for diversification that the mountain pine beetles have provided: spruce budworms or Douglas-fir bark beetles may soon be providing a refresher course.

-I can’t tell what the future holds for agriculture in the north (or the middle or south for that matter), but changing climate, pest and market uncertainty all point to the need for flexible, diverse production systems.
+I can’t tell what the future holds for agriculture in the north.
+Or the middle or south for that matter.
+But a changing climate, pest and market uncertainty all point to the need for flexible, diverse production systems.
 Investing in preserving crop diversity and agricultural adaptation is an investment in managing the risks to food security, community and economic stability.

 As a Vladamir Lenin look-a-like on the financial network CNBC is fond of repeating to the investment community: “Diversification is the only free lunch.”
 And so it also goes for the agriculture sector.